geekygirldawn/linuxcon_2016/README.md

 **Captions**

-These are great for narrating important milestones or other activities in the project: release dates, people joining the project, major refactoring, etc.
+Captions are great for narrating important milestones or other activities in the project: release dates, people joining the project, major refactoring, etc.
+The [captions](https://github.com/acaudwell/Gource/wiki/Captions) page on the wiki has more details and a few additional options.

 First, you need a pipe separated file with unix timestamp|description (one per line):